Nanguage/DLO-HIC-AnalysisTools/ReadMe.txt

 Usage: java -jar DLO-HIC-AnalysisTools.jar <ConfigFile>

 ==========================require==================================
-bwa         need add in "PATH" samtools    need add in "PATH" bedtools    need add in "PATH" python      2.XX recommend 2.7
+mafft               need add in "PATH" bwa                 need add in "PATH" python              2.XX recommend 2.7 opencv(module)      install by "pip install opencv-python" scipy(module)       install by "pip install scipy"

+recommend install "AnaConda" and then you can install all of above tools by "conda install XXXX" (exclude python)

 =====================ConfigFile: Such as follow====================